We've independently reviewed this article to make sure it's as accurate as we can make it.

 You wouldn’t believe how many people I’ve seen overlook the possibility of an empty or near-empty propane tank when troubleshooting propane issues.

-When it comes to propane use in any propane appliance, it’s not only about how full the tank is; it’s about propane flow and pressure.
+When it comes to propane use in any propane appliance, it’s not only about how full the tank is; but also propane flow and pressure.

 If you don’t have enough gas in the tank, you won’t be able to build up enough pressure to get good ignition.

-You can get a flame for a little while, but more than likely, it will sputter for a bit and then shut off.
+You can get a flame for a little while, but more than likely, the tank will sputter for a bit and then shut off.